 “I had not thought about it.” she said – clearly waiting for me to respond.

-We were in the desert, about to embark on a six month hike.
-How could you not have a thought about water.
+We were in the desert, about to embark on a six-month hike.
+How could she not have thought about water.
 More importantly, I needed to focus.
 I am not a morning person – even more so without coffee.

 “I am carrying my water.
 Ask the men when we pick them up this morning.
 I’m sure they will have a plan for water.”

 “Did you bring maps?
 I have a GPS but don’t know how to use it.”

 I jumped from my tarp, stating “I’m going to see if Sam is up.”
 I took off across the yard.
 Please let him be up I thought.
 He looked like a morning guy, so maybe.
 Amy was right behind me, and as I came around the corner of the house, I saw Sam sitting on the porch.